 - Place includes distribution channels, platforms, websites and other online presences, physical locations, inventory, and delivery.

 Even better, we updated the 4Ps concepts to meet today’s evolving marketing challenges.
 Additionally we extended the Marketing Mix from 4Ps to 8Ps.
-It adds People, Principles, Process and Performance to meet current marketing needs.
+It adds People, Positioning, Process and Performance to meet current marketing needs.

-As a bonus, we added the Marketing Mix 4Ps checklist to guide you through building or updating your marketing strategy.
+As a bonus, we added the Marketing Mix 4Ps check list to guide you through building or updating your marketing strategy.